sacssuresh/Automation-using-Jenkins-Scripts/README.md

-# TCCJenkinsScripts
+# JenkinsScripts
-This repo is to store the Jenkins scripts used for TCC unit testing and ATR automation
+This repo is to store the Jenkins scripts developed for unit testing and remote service restarts